Dottie's Tips for Throwing an Awesome Football Game Viewing Party

-I have been jumping all afternoon in excitement for the Virginia Tech vs. Duke game!, I won’t be able to make it to the game this weekend, but no worries!
+I have been jumping all afternoon in excitement for the Virginia Tech vs. Georgia Tech game!, I won’t be able to make it to the game this weekend, but no worries!
 I will still be watching the game live from my nest.
 In fact, I wanted to share with you some of my top tips for having the most spectacular viewing party ever!

 - Make it a Facebook Event